Mr. William O. Anderson

 Fr.
 Brian is also Spiritual Director of St. Anne's Shrine a stunningly beautiful religious and historical site in Isle La Motte on the shores of Lake Champlain.
 The Shrine has newly constructed overnight accommodations and is the primary location for our campus retreats.

 Fr.
 Brian serves in various positions of leadership in the Society of St. Edmund.
 He is a member of the General Council which is the governing body of the Society, a member of the Edmundite House Council and also serves as House Treasurer for the Edmundite Community at Saint Michael's.
-He is a member of the Society's Finance and Audit Committees and serves on the Board of Members for the Edmundite Southern Mission in Selma, Alabama.
+He is a member of the Society's Finance and Audit Committees and serves on the Board of Members and is Chair of the Board of Directors for the Edmundite Southern Mission in Selma, Alabama.
 Fr.
 Brian also serves the Diocese of Burlington as a member of the Finance Council and has also served on the Diocese's Budget, Audit and Investment Committees as well as the Presbyteral Council, a consultative body of priests which advises the Bishop of Burlington.

 Dr. Dawn M. Ellinwood

 Dawn Ellinwood joined the Saint Michael's community in July of 2012 as Vice President for Student Affairs after four years as Dean of Students at Hampshire College.
 In her first year at the College, Dawn has demonstrated great insight into student needs which she has addressed with endless enthusiasm and rare energy.